jcranmer/idna-uts46/README.md

 ## Known issues

-This code does not implement the verifyDNSLength parameter of the UTS #46 algorithm (largely because the WHATWG URL specification does not use said parameter).
-It also does not try to implement the Bidi and contextual rules for
-validation: these do not affect any mapping of the domain names; instead, they restrict the set of valid domain names.
+It also does not try to implement the Bidi and contextual rules for validation: these do not affect any mapping of the domain names; instead, they restrict the set of valid domain names.
 Since registrars shouldn't be accepting these names in the first place, a domain that violates these rules will simply fail to resolve.